ferhat-hachemi/ferhat-hachemi/README.md

 ## 👋 About Me

-I'm a Full-Stack developer passionate about new technologies.
-I enjoy exploring and working with the latest tools and frameworks to build innovative solutions.
+I am a Full-Stack Developer with a deep passion for exploring and leveraging cutting-edge technologies.
+With a strong foundation in both front-end and back-end development, I thrive on the challenge of integrating diverse technologies to create innovative solutions.
+My expertise spans various programming languages, frameworks, and tools, enabling me to build robust and scalable applications.

 ---